 Stress is widely known to cause many health issues – from physical ailments, including headaches, digestive discomfort, and chest and muscle pain.
 It can also cause mental upsets, including anxiety, depression, restlessness, irritability, and anger.

 Certain studies suggest that many sufferers will go through countless medical tests only to find out that stressors in their life were causing all the symptoms.
-I can rightly put myself in this category as, earlier on in my life, I was experiencing debilitating cramps only to find out that it was all caused by the stressful life situation that I was in.
+I can rightly put myself in this category as, earlier on in my life, I was experiencing debilitating cramps only to find out that it was all caused by the stressful life situation I was in.

 How many of us understand the mechanism of this natural body instinct or even how to identify stress versus an urgent medical condition?

 Simply put, stress is the “body’s reaction to any change that requires an adjustment or response.”
 When we say any change, that’s exactly what we mean.
-Stress can be caused by your environment, your body, positive or negative life changes — such as a promotion or a firing, the birth of a child or the separation of a partnership, etc. Stress can even be stirred up by your own thoughts.
+Stress can be caused by your environment, your body, positive or negative life changes — such as a promotion or a firing, the birth of a child or the separation of a partnership, etc. Stress can even be stirred up by your thoughts.

-This makes stress nearly impossible to escape and therefore must be confronted and dealt with.
+This makes stress nearly impossible to escape and, therefore must be confronted and dealt with.